Men found charred: Body of stillborn baby exhumed in Nuh for postmortem | Law-Order

 - India

-The matter is linked to the alleged abduction and murder of two men from Rajasthan by cow vigilantes in Haryana.

-A woman, the mother of an accused in the Rajasthan Police FIR, has alleged that her full-term pregnant daughter-in-law lost the baby after she was assaulted.
+Dulari Devi, the mother of the accused, in the Rajasthan Police FIR has alleged that her daughter-in-law lost the baby after she was assaulted.

 Her son, Srikant Pandit, is an accused in the case of abduction and murder of two men by cow vigilantes.
 Pandit is a member of the cow protection group led by local Bajrang Dal leader Monu Manesar.

-The stillborn baby's mortal remains were exhumed in the presence of police and family members.
+The stillborn baby's mortal remains were exhumed in the presence of police and family members on Sunday.

 ''We have exhumed the body of a stillborn baby today and kept it in the mortuary.
 Postmortem will be conducted by Monday by a board of doctors,'' Varun Singla, Superintendent of Police of Nuh, told PTI.